sjrd/scala-js-jquery/README.md

 Using [Scala.js Bundler](https://scalacenter.github.io/scalajs-bundler)
 -----------------------------------------------------------------------

-If you want to use Scala.js Bundler (SBT plugin must be enabled in `project/plugins.sbt`) to import jQuery as npm module, then add the following lines to your sbt build definition:
+If you want to use Scala.js Bundler (sbt plugin must be enabled in `project/plugins.sbt`) to import jQuery as npm module, then add the following lines to your sbt build definition:

 ```
 enablePlugins(ScalaJSBundlerPlugin)